vesoft-inc/nebula-console/README.md

 # Nebula Graph Console

 This repository contains the Nebula Graph Console for Nebula Graph 2.0.
 Nebula Graph Console (Console for short) is a console for Nebula Graph.
-With Console, you can create a graph schema, import the demonstration nba dataset, and retrieve data.
+With Console, you can create a graph schema, import the demonstration `basketballplayer` dataset, and retrieve data.

 ## Features